 Visual Merchandising Manager Salary

-Visual Merchandising Managers in the United States take home approximately $56K annually on average.
-Location is the biggest factor affecting pay for this group, followed by career length and the specific company.
+Average Visual Merchandising Managers in the United States make around $57K annually.
+The most important factor affecting compensation for this group is geographic location, followed by experience level and the particular employer.
 Medical benefits are awarded to most, and a strong majority earn dental coverage.
 Work is enjoyable for Visual Merchandising Managers, who typically claim high levels of job satisfaction.
 Most enjoy medical while a strong majority get dental coverage.
 Vision coverage is also available to a fair number.
 Female Visual Merchandising Managers make up most of the survey respondents at 75 percent.
 Figures cited in this summary are based on replies to PayScale's salary questionnaire.